bakpakin/Fennel/api.md

   current environment.
 * `correlate`: when this is set, Fennel attempts to emit Lua where the line numbers match up with the Fennel input code; useful for situation where code that isn't under your control will print the stack traces.
+This is meant as a debugging aid and cannot give exact numbers in all cases.
 * `useMetadata`: enables or disables [metadata](#work-with-docstrings-and-metadata),
   allowing use of the `,doc` repl command.
 Intended for development purposes (see [performance note](#metadata-performance-note)); defaults to